albetnov/dotfiles/README.md

 > [5] I chose hyprland utilities for locking and idling just because they look more aesthethic in my opinion, if you aim for simpler then `swayidle` and `swaylock` already enough.
 If you choose to go with hyprland utilities as well, then both swayidle and swaylock can be optionally removed.
 >
 > [6] I chose this notification daemon because it did more than just showing notification.
 However, it lacks customization.
 You can choose dunst or mako for alternative.

+## About Tools

+I bundled some tools for wayland-related issues and other stuff.

+- set-wayland-flag.sh: A script that expose a function that takes file name of a `.desktop` file located in `/usr/share/applications/$1.desktop`.
+The function will alter the target file by adding wayland ozone flags.
+This function should work for most electron apps too
+- [1] `fix-vscode-wayland.sh` and `fix-chromium-wayland.sh` uses the above script to adjust `code.desktop` and `chromium.desktop`
+- `update-vscode-fedora.sh` automatically check for updates (dnf is often lags behind), download, install the update, and apply `fix-vscode-wayland.sh`

+> [1] The fixes did not applied for launching from command line.
+You can consider adding `alias` yourself.